chess99/md-ref-checker/tests/test_files/test_case_ignore/draft_post.md

 # Draft Post

-This file should be ignored based on the mdignore pattern.
+This document should be ignored based on .mdignore draft_* pattern.